 Wisconsin State Statue 121.05(4) permits a school district to apply for and receive an adjustment to their equalization aid membership count for students living in certain group or foster homes that were not counted for membership.

-To count pupils during the regular school year, the School Financial Services Team provides a "reporting portal" through which districts will access all required SFS reports.
+To count pupils during the regular school year, the School Financial Services (SFS) team provides a "reporting portal" through which districts will access all required SFS reports.
 This webpage assists the district staff assigned to complete this report.

 Students who participate in the district's summer-interim programs will also impact the district finances.
-Membership for summer and interim session classes is reported to the DPI using the School Finance Reporting Portal.
+Membership for summer and interim session classes is reported to the Department of Public Instruction (DPI) using the School Finance Reporting Portal.
 The PI-1804 worksheets are completed and used for reporting the required information.